-The College of Idaho believes it is in the best interests of the campus community for every student to be vaccinated appropriately.
-Listed below are the vaccination expectations for all students for the 2021-2022 school year.
+The College of Idaho believes it is in the best interests of the Campus community for every student to be vaccinated appropriately.
+Listed below are the vaccination expectations of all students for the 2022-2023 school year.
+The College's Immunization Policy is also located on our website.